wiseindy/timer-for-google-assistant/README.md

 #### A note on the `targetState` parameter

-If `targetState` set to `true` means the device will be first turned `OFF` upon receiving this command.
-After the specified time has elapsed, the device will be turned `ON` .
+If `targetState` is set to `true`, the device will be first turned `OFF` upon receiving this command.
+After the specified time has elapsed, the device will be turned `ON`.
 This is an optional parameter and by default, `targetState` is `true`.

-If `targetState` is set to `false` , it will do the opposite.
+If `targetState` is set to `false`, it will do the opposite.
 The device will be first turned `ON` upon receiving this command.
-After the specified time has elapsed, the device will be turned `OFF` .
+After the specified time has elapsed, the device will be turned `OFF`.

 ## Prerequisites